This talent's management hasn't yet listed on Taleventry. Register your agency to claim this profile.

 Why Book Robert Englund

-Robert Englund commands two distinct demographics: Gen X horror loyalists and Gen Z fans discovered through his role in Stranger Things.
-Fans show up in person for his reputation as a professional, high-energy guest who offers meaningful interactions at the signing table.
-With the 2026 release of Strangeland II: Disciple and ongoing convention tour, his visibility remains at a peak for horror-themed bookings.
+Robert Englund's dual appeal to Gen X horror loyalists and Gen Z fans from Stranger Things makes him a prime booking.
+Fans consistently show up for his reputation as a professional, high-energy guest offering meaningful interactions.
+With the recent release of Stranger Things: Tales from '85 and the upcoming Strangeland II, his visibility is at a peak for horror-themed events.

 Convention Experience